 While staying in Newcastle in New South Wales, we spent a lazy Sunday afternoon driving to the Hunter Valley.
 This area is best known for it’s vineyards, and on any other day we would probably have done some wine tasting.
 The day we were there though was Easter Sunday, and most places were closed for the Easter weekend.
 We were happy just to drive through, and on the way back to Newcastle came across the town of Kurri Kurri.

 Kurri Kurri (just called Kurri by the locals) has a population of around 6000.
 It is an old mining town, originally serving many of the coal mines in the area.
 Now there are only two mines operating.
 It looks like any other small town in Australia.
 Barely a person to be seen on a public holiday, and almost everything closed.
 But the sign as we entered town caught my eye.
 “The Town of Murals” it proclaimed!
-I am a sucker for street art, so we detoured off the main road into the centre of town to have a look.
+I am a sucker for street art, so we detoured off the main road into the centre of town to have a look at the Kurri Kurri murals.

 Below are some of the murals on display in the town.
 We saw a few others as we were leaving, and there are probably even more we did not see.
 Almost every large blank wall has a mural.
 What a great way to brighten up a town to make an impression.